redbear/Duo/README.md

 ## Development Platforms

 The Duo is so flexible since it supports different development platforms.
-Now, you should define yourself, if you are interested in using Particle's WebIDE for online development or Arduino for offline development, you can continue reading this document.
+Now, you should define yourself, if you are interested in using Particle's WebIDE for online development or [Arduino](https://github.com/redbear/STM32-Arduino) for offline development, you can continue reading this document.

-For professional developers (good at C language) who want to develop projects (e.g. HomeKit) using Broadcom's WICED SDK, the following sections of this document are not useful and you can refer to our [WICED-SDK](https://github.com/redbear/WICED-SDK) repository directly.
+For professional developers (good at C language) who want to develop projects (e.g. HomeKit) using Broadcom's WICED SDK, the following sections of this document are not useful for you and you can refer to our [WICED-SDK](https://github.com/redbear/WICED-SDK) repository directly.

-For Web developers who also want to do IoT project with the Duo, you can use our JavaScript interpreter for development (still work in progress and coming soon).
+For Web developers who also want to do IoT projects with the Duo, you can use our [JavaScript interpreter](javascript) (based on [Espruino](https://github.com/redbear/Espruino) open source project) for development.

 ## Internals